4x5 RB Auto Graflex

 Graflex v.
 Speed Graphic

 Today, the Speed Graphic is sometimes referred to as a ‘Graflex’.
-That was not generally the contemporary nomenclature.
-Although both were made by the same company at the same time, they were very different product lines.
-Like: BMW and Mini Cooper.
+That was not the contemporary usage.
+The two cameras were made by the same company at the same time, but they were very different product lines.
+Like BMW and Mini Cooper.

-The Graflex and the Speed Graphic were designed for hand held use, were made in more than one sheet film format, and had a leather-covered wood structure, but the similarity mostly ends there.
+Both cameras were designed for hand held use, were made in multiple formats, and had a leather-covered wooden structure, but the similarity ends there.

-The Speed Graphic is a rangefinder camera used at eye level.
-It uses standard film holders.
-The Speed Graphic is handy; way smaller and lighter than the Graflex.
-I carry a 4x5 Speed Graphic under the seat on airplanes (impractical with a 4x5 Graflex).
+The Speed Graphic is fundamentally different.
+It’s a rangefinder camera, so composition is done at eye level.
+It uses standard film holders, and is way smaller and handier than a Graflex.
+A shorter focal length lens is commonly used; mine is 127mm.
+I carry my 4x5 Speed Graphic under the seat on airplanes; not feasible with the 4x5 Graflex.
 On the other hand, composition and focusing with the Speed Graphic is more approximate.
+(The Speed Graphic can also be used as a tripod-mounted view camera.)

 The Graflex film holder is attached to the camera back with a slide lock (there’s no spring back).

-Two 4x5 film holders both made by Graflex Inc. Left: Graflex film holder, with slotted edges.
-Right: Standard film holder, which fits into most non-Graflex 4x5 cameras made in the last 100 years including those currently in production.
+Two 4x5 film holders both made by Graflex Inc. Left: Graflex film holder, with slotted edges, for Graflex SLR cameras.
+Right: Standard film holder used with other 4x5 cameras.

 Top: Graflex 4x5 film holder.
 Bottom: standard 4x5 film holder.